minixxie/wpp-qt/README.md

 <img src="https://github.com/minixxie/wpp-qt/raw/master/doc/android-sdk-api22.png" height="380"/>
 * Android SDK with "Android Support Library" (22.2+) and "Android Support Repository" installed.<br/>
 <img src="https://github.com/minixxie/wpp-qt/raw/master/doc/android-sdk-supportv7.png" height="380"/>

-## Introduction

-This is a framework supplementary to Qt for mobile, for creating mobile apps for iOS and Android.
-More platforms support will be added later, currently this library only support iOS and Android.

 ## Preparation
 You will usually use this project as a git-submodule of your project.
 Setup with this: